reactioncommerce/reaction-docs/developer/react-best-practices.md

-# React best practices in Reaction
+# Best practices: React in Reaction

 ## Handling events in React